-We are located high in the hills to the East of the village of Ballandean in the Granite Belt Region, which is Queensland's premier wine region.
+Our vineyard is located high in the hills to the East of the village of Ballandean in the Granite Belt Region, which is Queensland's premier wine region.

 Our vines are planted in eight small blocks, which are surrounded by native bushland and impressive granite rocks formations.
-We do not apply insecticides, allowing the many birds which live in the eucalypt forest surrounding our vineyard blocks to do this work for us.
+We do not apply insecticides, allowing the many birds and insects which live in the eucalypt forest surrounding our vineyard blocks to do this work for us.

 We prune the vines by hand and harvest the grapes by hand.
 Our vines receive a very small amount of irrigation, so they produce small quantities (usually less than four tonnes per hectare) of high quality grapes with intense flavours.